 Australia’s aid investments in Cambodia’s infrastructure include programs to improve the quality of rural roads and to support the private sector to connect rural households to piped water and electricity.
-Australia has also contributed to the rehabilitation and the maintenance of roads, bridges and other infrastructure damaged in the severe floods of 2011 and 2013.
+Australia has also contributed to the rehabilitation and the maintenance of roads, bridges and other infrastructure damaged in severe floods.

 $45.4 million, 2015-2020